wild-lotus/react-async-utils/README.md

 const [asyncPerson] = useAsyncTask(getPersonPromise, { triggerAsEffect: true });
 ```

-Be careful, since if you use `triggerAsEffect` option, the input function and all of the options of the `useAsyncTask` hook will be dependencies of that effect.
-In this case you probably want to use `useMemo` and `useCallback` with them to avoid infinite re-renders and infinite calls to your `getPersonPromise`.
+Be careful, since if you use the `triggerAsEffect` option, input functions of `useAsyncTask` hook will be dependencies of that effect.
+In that case you want to use `useCallback` if necessary with them to avoid infinite re-renders and infinite calls to your `getPersonPromise`.

 <hr/>

-You can use both _triggerAsEffect_ option and the returned _triggerAsyncTask_ function.
+Of course you can use both _triggerAsEffect_ option and the returned _triggerAsyncTask_ function at the same time.

 ## Rendering Async Data